Origin

 Explore next: How Location Affects Coffee Flavor.

-Washed And Honey Processing
+Washed and Honey Processing

 Washed coffees are common across the region and honey processing is especially visible in Costa Rica and some neighboring origins.
 Clarify that honey processing does not mean honey is added.